unitystation/unitystation-wiki/docs/Guides/General guides/Access.md

 If your the goody two shoes sort, there are several ways to get into places without worrying about your moral compass.

-#) Just use your own ID to open doors you have access to.
+- Just use your own ID to open doors you have access to.
 The most boring and plain way, but the most efficient and legal by far.
-#) Get your ID changed legally by the \[HoP](HoP) or \[Captain](Captain) to get access, then try option 1 above.
+- Get your ID changed legally by the \[HoP](HoP) or \[Captain](Captain) to get access, then try option 1 above.
 This will likely involve talking, but unless your trying to get into an area thought of as secure, it generally fairly easy.
-#)Convince someone to let you in.
+- Convince someone to let you in.
 If your persuasive enough, have made a bud, or are lacking time, this is a good way to legally get into areas.
 If its a secure area this will likely not work, but you can probably ask them for the specific thing your after regardless.
-If you just want the item but they arent willing to give it up, propose a trade. if you offer the \[CMO](Chief Medical Officer) an smg for some medicine, hes more than likely to give it to you in a fair exchange.
+If you just want the item but they aren't willing to give it up, propose a trade. if you offer the \[CMO](Chief Medical Officer) an smg for some medicine, he's more than likely to give it to you in a fair exchange.

 ### The Grey Area